sentinel-hub/collections/collections/cnes-land-cover-map/README.md

 The other 2 bands are `OCS_Confidence` and `OCS_Validity`.
 The `OCS_Confidence` band provides the information on the classifier confidence with values ranging from 1 to 100.
 The `OCS_Validity` band indicates the number of cloudless images.

-### CNES Land Cover nomenclature and colouring scheme.
+### CNES Land Cover nomenclature and colouring scheme

 <table>
   <thead>